-To remain in full working order, it needs a thorough cleaning once or twice a year.
-This will help prevent mineral deposits and hard water stains, as well as musty odors from accumulated grease, food debris and soap scum.
+To remain in full working order, it needs a thorough cleaning once a month.
+Doing this will help prevent mineral deposits and hard water stains, as well as musty odors from accumulated grease, food debris and soap scum.

-- Rinse: Run a full rinse cycle on your empty dishwasher.
+- Rinse.
+Run a full rinse cycle on your empty dishwasher.
 Then run a full cold wash cycle.
 If necessary, repeat this step.